yodaxtah/TexturePatch/README.md

 \end{bmatrix}
 $$

-If we'd like to create our own modified image, without ever being obtaining it elsewhere, we can simply calculate it as follows:
+If we'd like to recreate our own modified image, we can simply calculate it as follows:

 $$
 Patched_{naive} = Original + Patch_{naive} = Modified
 $$

-We've made a few simplifications in this example.
+This way the modified image never has to be published (only the patch), reducing the risk at copyright infringement.
+We've made a few simplifications in this example though.

 1. Image dimensions may vary (i.e. $25\times25$ for the original and $300\times300$ for the modified one).
-In order to create a difference (patch), the sizes should be the same.
-The only option is to resize the original image to the new dimension using a standard method.
-The tool uses cubic interpolation, as it produces better results and computation takes _longer_.
+Different dimensions are supported by the tool.
+In order to create a difference (patch), the eventual sizes must be the same, therefore the original image is resized to the modified image's dimension using a standard method using cubic interpolation.
 1. The difference of two 8-bit images can only be faithfully stored using 9-bit $(0-255, 255-0)$, whereas the patch itself will be an 8 bit image.
 The tool adds sign descriptors at the bottom of the image and stores the absolute difference.

 ## Protecting the original image from reversing